mikelitu/cheat-sheets/TouchX-OpenHaptics.md

-# TouchX
+# TouchX-OpenHaptics

-This file contains information on how to setup the TouchX haptic device in both Linux and Windows.
-Additionally, it contains a brief introduction to the OpenHaptics API to use the TouchX on your projects.
+This file contains a brief introduction to the OpenHaptics API to use the TouchX on your projects.

-## Setup the device and install OpenHaptics
+## Install OpenHaptics and setup the device

 To set up the TouchX device from [3DSystems](https://www.3dsystems.com/), we will need two different things [OpenHaptics](https://www.3dsystems.com/haptics-devices/openhaptics) and the Touch X device drivers.